traefik/hub/api-gateway/1-getting-started/README.md

 sudo docker-compose -f $(pwd)/api-gateway/1-getting-started/linux/docker-compose.yaml up -d
 ```

-Since we already enabled the docker provider in Traefik Hub configuration, we should now be able to curl it:
+Since we already enabled the docker provider in Traefik Hub API Gateway configuration, we should now be able to curl it:

 ```shell
 curl http://whoami.docker.localhost